 This paves the way for ultra high-quality X-ray imaging that uses powerful X-rays for detecting flaws in semi-conductor chips accurately.
 The new method could also allow more focused X-ray imaging to be done for health screening while using less energy.

-The novel method is based on that shoot electrons at an ultra-thin material with highly ordered structures, such as graphene.
+The novel method is based on computer simulations that shoot electrons at an ultra-thin material with highly ordered structures, such as graphene.
 The basic mechanism is similar to how X-rays are conventionally produced using X-ray tubes.
 But there is a twist: In the simulations, the wave-like patterns of how the electrons travel are “shaped” in a very specific way so that the particles’ traveling path matches and overlaps with the highly structured positions of the material’s atoms.

 Keep reading at phys.org.